Jitendra2603/shipdfinal/subtask_3/solution/server/README.md

-avigate to the subtask_3 Directory
+Navigate to the subtask_3 Directory

 Open your terminal or command prompt and navigate to the subtask_3 directory: